 I consider myself a generalist at heart.
 I like learning new things by simply doing them.
 My core skills are in strategy, journalism and leadership.
-With every new challenge I take on, I try to leverage my skills in at least two of those areas, and combining them with a new area where I still have a lot to learn.
+With every new challenge I take on, I try to leverage my skills in at least two of those areas, and combine them with a new area where I still have a lot to learn.

 Strongly held views

 In lieu of a more formal CV, an evolving list of strongly held views.
 I see it as a more accurate reflection of my career than a sequence of jobs and trainings.
 To me, moving forward at work means refining and sharpening my views on the topics I care about — and finding challenges where I can put them into action.